mattrichmo/Chalker/README.md

-## Rainbow Logger for Your JSON Objects
+## Rainbow Logger for Your JSON Objects - Chalk Add-On
 Recieves an an object as an argument and it will go through and chalk a new colour for each layer.
 Great for debugging and visualization.

 ### Optional Args